Featured image for “4 Ways to Re-capture the True Meaning of Christmas (Part 2)”

 It isn’t easy to break free from dysfunctional patterns of gift-giving that have been established over long periods of time, but perhaps it’s time to do that right now.
 Simply ask yourself, “Why am I giving this gift to this person?”.
 If the answer is any more complex than, ‘because I want them to know that I love and value them”, then it's time to re-evaluate.
 Let’s do away with obligation or agenda-driven giving and focus instead on re-establishing a pattern of authentic love.
 No one wants a gift that the giver gives reluctantly.
 No one wants a gift that the giver has re-gifted or picked up from the petrol station on the way to see you.
 A generous and thoughtful gift is powerful in unlocking a person’s heart, but should never send us into crippling debt.
 If we are buying gifts to win favour, impress people or to create opportunity, then it will never add to the experience of Christmas.

 A tiny, squishy, sticky baby boy wrapped in rags may not have been the ‘popular-gift’ of the day, but would prove to be the most precious and personal gift any human could have ever hoped to receive.
-Let’s follow God’s example and add love, thoughtfulness, intentionality and sacrifice to every gift we give this Christmas.
+Let’s follow God’s example and add love, thoughtfulness, intentionality, and sacrifice to every gift we give this Christmas.

 Christmas is a time where powerful emotions are felt and expressed.
-Existing problems can be amplified, losses felt more deeply and conflict stirred up like embers of a campfire.
+Existing problems can be amplified, losses felt more deeply, and conflict stirred up like the embers of a campfire.
 On the other hand, it is a precious opportunity to join with the wider community in pulling down the walls that divide and finding the things that unite.
 It is the ultimate excuse to communicate our appreciation and love for people and to exert the kind of effort that fills their emotional tank in preparation for the year that lies ahead.

-It is true that commercialism and self centeredness have ambushed Christmas and made it something that it was never intended to be, but we still have the power to CHOOSE whether or not we will buy into the chaos and how we will celebrate the birthday of our precious King.
-Maybe this is the year that we refuse to jump on the merry-go-round of chaos, debt and stress and instead, find our direction and inspiration from the first little gathering in Bethlehem.
+It is true that commercialism and self-centeredness have ambushed Christmas and made it something that it was never intended to be, but we still have the power to CHOOSE whether or not we will buy into the chaos and how we will celebrate the birthday of our precious King.
+Maybe this is the year that we refuse to jump on the merry-go-round of chaos, debt, and stress and instead, find our direction and inspiration from the first little gathering in Bethlehem.

 It’s worth thinking about.